johanssonfridamaria/Google-copy/README.md

 # Google-copy
 School project
-Task: Create a copy of google.com, the homepage & search result page.
+One of my first projects during my education @Lexicon
-Use HTML & CSS.
+Task: Create a copy of google.com, the homepage & search result page to practise HTML & CSS.
 The page does not need to have any functionality.